Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The software resource monitoring should include  process, docker and core systemd services in the system
  - It should monitor and report the resource usage  through system syslog message
  - The system monitoring framework should run as a separate service and it should get lanched automatically during bootup.
-System monitoring service should start by default.
+System monitoring service should be  started by default.
  - It should support three levels of threshold limit for each resource type
  - Generate syslog message with log level as INFO, WARNING and CRITIAL for respective threshold levels.
  - The resource threshold limit should be drived from the respective resource type and its system configuration.